The Master of Audiology is a 72-unit coursework program offered by the Faculty of Medicine, Nursing and Health Sciences.

 - to equip graduates with skills in accessing and appraising scientific and clinical information and foster an attitude towards the maintenance of professional currency which will assist their further professional development.

-On completion of the Master of Audiology course, new graduates will be able to:
+On completion of the Master of Audiology, students will have:

-- meet the standards set out by Audiology Australia for practice by entry-level audiologists and undertake the Clinical Internship run by Audiology Australia, including
+- to meet the standards set out by Audiology Australia for practice by entry-level audiologists and undertake the Clinical Internship run by Audiology Australia, including

-- communication and technical skills to communicate effectively within their profession as well as with other professionals, their clients and the general community
+- communication and technical skills to communicate effectively within the profession as well as with other professionals, clients and the general community

-- demonstrate awareness of and adaptation to clients’ diverse cultural needs, especially those of Indigenous communities
+- that demonstrate awareness of and adaptation to clients’ diverse cultural needs, especially those of Indigenous communities

-- establish and maintain life-long learning in all areas related to their clinical practice.
+- to establish and maintain life-long learning in all areas related to clinical practice

 To qualify for the Master of Audiology, a student must complete 72 units with a grade of P or NGP or better in each topic, according to the following program of study: